TinybutGiant/semanticModeling4DP/README.md

 # semanticModeling4DP

-step 1: Import the nodes from data.csv and doi-data.csv, with header as properties
+step 1: Import the nodes from data.csv and doi-data.csv, with header as properties, into the Neo4J.

 1.1 Material nodes